rafasoares/cancancan-wiki/Nested-Resources.md

 end
 ```

 This will fetch the project using `Project.find(params[:project_id])` on every controller action, save it in the `@project` instance variable, and authorize it using the `:read` action to ensure the user has the ability to access that project.
-If you don't want to do the authorization you can simply use `load_resource`.
+If you don't want to do the authorization you can simply use `load_resource`, but calling just `authorize_resource` for the parent object is insufficient.
 The task is then loaded through the `@project.tasks` association.

 If the resource name (`:project` in this case) does not match the controller then it will be considered a parent resource.
 You can manually specify parent/child resources using the `:parent => false` option.